Muhamad-Jarad/laravel-E-commerce/README.md

-Use email : admin@emailcom
+Use email : admin@email.com
 password : 12345678
 to login as adminstrator and enter to dashboard